alexcandelas/sonata/README.md

 - [ITCSS](https://itcss.io) by [Harry Roberts](https://twitter.com/csswizardry), obviously.
 - [BEM](https://en.bem.info) naming system by [Yandex](https://yandex.com/company/).
 - [HTML5 boilerplate](https://html5boilerplate.com/): base and print styles, clearfix, visibility classes.
-- [LostGrid](http://lostgrid.org/), an amazing PostCSS grid system: the `column` mixin is based on LostGrid system.
 - [TailwindCSS](https://tailwindcss.com/), a utility-first framework: some flex and svg utility classes, and the idea of using increments of a quarter for generating the margin and padding utilities.
 - String functions by [Hugo Giraudel](https://hugogiraudel.com/).
 - Color and math functions from [sass-color-helpers](https://github.com/voxpelli/sass-color-helpers) by Pelle Wessman.